 - Onboard complete RTC backup solution including battery.

 - Multi-unit support (OEM only)

-- GPS navigation receiver simulated output option available (simulate up to two channels of GPS NMEA for user defined locations in real time).
+- GNSS navigation receiver simulated output option available (simulate up to two channels of GPS NMEA for user defined locations in real time).

 - Hardware 1PPS synchronization output signal for precise timing applications (OEM only).